colinbeales/gh-cost-center/README.md

 Optional:
-      --create-cost-center Automatically create cost center if it doesn't exist --force             Force mode: auto-create cost centers and skip all confirmations --dry-run           Show what would be changed without making changes -y, --yes              Skip confirmation prompts
+      --create-cost-center Automatically create cost center if it doesn't exist --sync              Remove users from cost center who are not in the team --force             Force mode: auto-create cost centers and skip all confirmations --dry-run           Show what would be changed without making changes -y, --yes              Skip confirmation prompts